-Once seen as one of South Africa’s leading resistance artists, Nhlengethwa has grown from this and adjusted the style and content of his works to explore other themes such as music, specifically jazz and the mechanics of everyday living.
-He works with found printed images from posters and magazines, including his recollections of township life in his imagery.
+Nhlengethwa has grown and adjusted the style and content of his works post-Apartheid to explore other themes such as music, specifically jazz and the mechanics of everyday living.
+He works with found printed images from posters and magazines, incorporating his recollections of township life in his imagery.

 Nhlengethwa was urban-born and therefore relates intimately to township existence, not only in his collages but also in his prints.
 He is intrigued by people and their spaces “Throughout the years, all my pieces have dealt with the movement of people.
 I enjoy paying homage to people and places through my art”